 This paper describes the steps followed to propose solutions to recurring flooding problems in a Belgian catchment.
-Firstly, the hydraulic capacity (maximum discharge before bank overflow) of the cross sections was computed all along the river by an iterative 1D steady-state approach.
-In order to carry out these simulations, cross sections from site surveys of the river were integrated into the model, as well as hydraulic structures such as culverts, footbridges, and pipes.
-Secondly, the flooding problem was analysed with a time-dependant approach consisting of simulating floods following extreme rainfall events.
+First, the hydraulic capacity (maximum discharge before bank overflow) of the cross-sections was computed along the entire river by an iterative onedimensional steady-state approach.
+In order to carry out these simulations, cross-sections from site surveys of the river were integrated into the model, as well as hydraulic structures such as culverts, footbridges, and pipes.
+Second, the flooding problem was analysed with a timedependent approach consisting of simulating floods following extreme rainfall events.
 The hydrological aspect was studied in a spatially distributed way using a multi-layer hydrological model.
-The available data on the basin such as the digital elevation model (DEM), the landuse, and the pedology were exploited to identify the basic modelling parameters.
-The hydrological contribution was routed by a 1D network resulting from the merging of the DEM-based and the cross section-based river networks.
-According to the results of the aforementioned steps, various local and catchment-wide solutions against flooding were proposed and analyzed.
-The comparison of simulated situations before and after these improvements allowed checking the effectiveness of the proposed solutions.
+The available data on the basin such as the digital elevation model, the land-use and the pedology were exploited to identify the basic modelling parameters.
+The hydrological contribution was routed by a one-dimensional network resulting from the merging of the digital elevation model-based and the cross-section-based river networks.
+According to the results of the aforementioned steps, various local and catchment-wide solutions against flooding were proposed and analysed.
+The comparison of simulated situations before and after these improvements allowed the effectiveness of the proposed solutions to be checked.